AhmedElsherbini/Align2XL/README.md

 Contact me directly on email : drahmedsherbini@yahoo.com
 ## License
-Please, cite my page if this tool was useful for your work
+This tool is copy right of the author and  part of a project related to Nile University Please, cite my page if this tool was useful for your work, until the paper is out!